The moment is here: a generalized class of estimators for fuzzy regression discontinuity designs

-I show that the standard FRD estimator does not have finite moments of any order in finite samples, regardless of the degree of local polynomial regression, the kernel function, or the bandwidth used.
-This follows as the denominator of the ratio estimator cannot be bounded away from 0 with probability 1.
-Consequently, this leads to the sampling distribution having heavy tails, and creates significant problems for estimation and inference with small sample sizes or a small discontinuity in the treatment assignment probability at the cutoff.
-This is empirically relevant as e.g., \citet{noack2024bias} find effective sample sizes within the bandwidth of less than 100 each side of the cutoff in 9 of the 20 papers they review.
-Monte Carlo simulations in Section \ref{sec monte_carlo} suggest that the finite-sample distribution often poorly approximates the asymptotic distribution at such samples sizes, and leads to an estimator with substantial bias and potentially very large variability.
-This result also provides an analogue to the lack of finite moments of any order in finite samples for the ratio estimator in the just-identified linear instrumental variables (IV) model \citep{chao2013expository}; the standard local linear estimator with uniform kernel is known to be numerically equivalent to a ratio-IV estimator \citep{hahn2001identification, imbens2008regression}.
+In this paper, I show that the standard FRD estimator does not have finite integer moments in finite samples, regardless of the degree of local polynomial regression, the kernel function, or the bandwidth used.
+This follows as the density of the denominator is bounded away from zero at the origin.
+Consequently, the sampling distribution has heavy tails, which can create significant problems for estimation and inference in small samples or with a small discontinuity in the treatment assignment probability at the cutoff.
+Heavy tails lead to substantial bias and large variability, and cause the finite-sample distribution to poorly approximate the asymptotic normal distribution, breaking down the delta method justification.
+This result provides an analogue to the lack of finite integer moments in finite samples for the ratio-IV estimator, as the local linear estimator with uniform kernel is well-known to be numerically equivalent to a ratio-IV estimator \citep{hahn2001identification, imbens2008regression}.